Hair Dyes And Straighteners Linked To Higher Cancer Risk, Especially For Black Women

 "Sometimes science just cannot give us the answers that we want it to give us," says Brawley.

-In the meantime, Brawley says there are certain lifestyle factors that have stronger evidence of a link to cancer and are more important for women to focus on.
+In the meantime, Brawley says, there are certain lifestyle factors that have stronger evidence of a link to cancer and are more important for women to focus on.
 "It is for certain that obesity, consuming too many calories and lack of exercise is a risk factor for breast cancer, a definite risk factor," he says, while the findings of this study only add up to a "perhaps" when it comes to risk.

 Dr. Doris Browne, a medical oncologist and former president of the National Medical Association, suggests women start a conversation with their doctor about their risk for breast cancer.